dougsummerville/Simple-AXI-SPI-Peripheral/README.md

 LSBF
 : Least significant bit first enable.
 When 1, bytes are transmitted lsb-first; otherwise, msb-first but ordering is used.

+LOOPE
+: Enable loopback mode.
+For testing.
+MISO input is bypassed and the MOSI output is fed back into the RX input.

 |   |`31..........20`|`19` |`18` |`17` |`16` |`15..............0`|
 |---|----------------|-----|-----|-----|-----|-------------------|
 |R/W|`00000000000000`|LOOPE|LSBF |CPOL |CPHA | DVSR              |

+### GPIO Output Register

+This register contains the values driven on the (optional) GP output port.
+Only the least significant 'w' bits are used, where 'w' is the configured width of the port.